datares/TeamPink/README.md

 artists | an array of simplified artist objects | The artists who performed the track. release_date |  | Date of release mostly in yyyy-mm-dd format, however precision of date may vary name | string | Name of the track.

+# Data Processing
+We didn't really have to clean up the dataset per se, since the dataset didn't contain any NaN values, nor any irregularities.
+However, in order to look at more specific relationships, we created subsets of the main datasets.
+These csvs can all be found at [```data/cleandata/```](https://github.com/datares/TeamPink/tree/main/data/cleandata).

+# Analysis and Code
+We used python and Jupyter notebooks almost exclusively, along with a little bit of microsoft excel to merge data in the event that we couldn't use ```pd.merge```.
+All of the Jupyter notebooks and other scripts can be found at [```analysis/```](https://github.com/datares/TeamPink/tree/main/analysis).

+# Sources used
+For PCA, we followed [this](https://github.com/mGalarnyk/Python_Tutorials/blob/master/Sklearn/PCA/PCA_Data_Visualization_Iris_Dataset_Blog.ipynb) example from Michael Galarnyk